lyc102/ifem/docs/_docs/mesh-sc3.md

 ### face to edge

-For the ascend ordering `edgeofFace = [1 2; 1 3; 2 3]`, the local and the global ordering is consistent and so is the ordering orientation.
+For the ascending ordering `edgeofFace = [1 2; 1 3; 2 3]`, the local and the global ordering is consistent and so is the ordering orientation.

-Then it is not consisitent with the induced positive (counter clockwise) orientation of edges.
+Then it is not consistent with the induced positive (counter-clockwise) orientation of edges.
 When the edge direction is the same with the induced direction, we use sign $+1$, otherwise $-1$.
-Then `face2edgeSign = [+1 -1 +1]` records the inconsistency of the ascend orientation of the induced orientation.
+Then `face2edgeSign = [+1 -1 +1]` records the inconsistency of the ascending orientation of the induced orientation.

-For the consistent ordering, `edgeofFace = [2 3; 3 1; 1 2]` which is consisent with the induced positive orientation but then may not be consistent with the global orientation of edges.
+For the consistent ordering, `edgeofFace = [2 3; 3 1; 1 2]` which is consistent with the induced positive orientation but then may not be consistent with the global orientation of edges.
 We construct `face2edgeSign` to record such inconsistency

 ```matlab